WebAssembly/component-model/design/mvp/Concurrency.md

 learn its own index by calling the [`thread.index`] built-in.

-A suspended thread (identified by thread-table index) can be resumed at some non-deterministic point in future via the [`thread.resume-later`] built-in.
-In contrast, the [`thread.yield-to`] built-in switches execution to the given thread immediately, leaving the *calling* thread to be resumed at some non-deterministic point in the future.
+A suspended thread (identified by thread-table index) can be resumed at some nondeterministic point in future via the [`thread.resume-later`] built-in.
+In contrast, the [`thread.yield-to`] built-in switches execution to the given thread immediately, leaving the *calling* thread to be resumed at some nondeterministic point in the future.
 Lastly, the [`thread.switch-to`] built-in switches execution to the given thread immediately, like `yield-to`, but leaves the calling thread in the "suspended" state.
 These three functions can be used to resume both newly-created threads as well as threads that